Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Experiments

 All the experiments involve generating a proof sequence to (dis-)prove a given hypothesis from a given set of facts.
 To tackle the task of this type, we adopt the stepwise prover model from \citet{yang2022nlproofs}.
 This prover is a generative model based on T5 \cite{raffel2020exploring}, which generates one proof step at a time.
 A proof step represents the chosen premises and the derived (generated) conclusion, such as ``fact1 \& fact3 -> The Earth has seasons''.
 The prover continues the generation until the given hypothesis is (dis-)proved.
+Finally, the prover outputs an answer labeled as "proved," "disproved," or "unknown."

+We also evaluated large language models in a few-shot in-context learning setting.
+Specifically, we evaluated GPT-4, GPT-3.5-Turbo \cite{OpenAI2023GPT4TR}, and LongAlpaca-13B \cite{chen2023longlora}.
+Each in-context example is a pair of a prompt and an output, as illustrated in \Cref{fig:FLD_example}.
+We also added a chain-of-thought \cite{kojima-2022} instruction as ``Show me a step-by-step thought to the hypothesis based on the given set of facts.''
+We ran experiments for 10 different sets of in-context examples.